Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** No ability to cast any spell.

-Something about you distorts the weave around you and giving people in your presence an uneasy feeling, you gain the following traits.
+Something about you distorts the weave around you and giving people in your presence an uneasy feeling.

 * You can never learn to cast any spell (you can still use magic items).
 * You gain a -1 penalty on all social skill checks (except Charisma (intimidation)) or -2 when interacting with a spellcaster.